Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies: Introduction

 In summary, this work has the following contributions:

-\begin{itemize} \item We introduce a novel representation called neural blend weight field, which can be combined with NeRF and 3D human skeletons to recover animatable human characters from multi-view videos. \item Our approach demonstrates significant performance improvement on novel view synthesis and novel pose synthesis compared to recent human synthesis methods on the H36M dataset. \end{itemize}
+\begin{itemize} \item We introduce a novel representation called neural blend weight field, which can be combined with NeRF and 3D human skeletons to recover animatable human models from multi-view videos. \item Our approach demonstrates significant performance improvement on novel view synthesis and novel pose synthesis compared to recent human synthesis methods on the H36M and ZJU-MoCap datasets. \end{itemize}